ciarand/dotfiles/README.md

 Dotfiles
 ========

-[quote]
-A role for installing and managing my dotfiles
+>A role for installing and managing my dotfiles

 Requirements
 ------------